 Immunological problems: The most common immune problems, testing positive for anti-phospholipid antibodies or the lupus anticoagulant, can lead to blood clots in the placenta that prevent nourishment from reaching a fetus.
 There are other more controversial causes of immunological fertility problems.

 Luteal phase defect (LPD): There are two types of luteal phase problems that fall under the category of LPD.
 One is a short luteal phase - 10 days or less.
 The second is when the length of the phase is not necessarily shorter than the standard 12-16 days, but it is out of phase and progesterone production is low.
-Typical treatment is to enhance ovulation and/or to use hCG or progesterone support after ovulation.
+A typical treatment is to enhance ovulation and/or to use hCG or progesterone support after ovulation.

 Luteinized unruptured follicle syndrome (LUFS): Failure of the follicle to release an egg even though it has reached maturity.
 Commonly seen when an LH surge is not followed by ovulation.
 Can be confirmed with ultrasound.
 May account for 5-30% of women with unexplained infertility.

 Medication: Non-steroidal anti-inflammatory drugs, radiation, chemotherapy for cancer treatment, antihistamine and decongestants may lead to fertility problems.
 Vitamin C in large doses is also considered an antihistamine - which can lead to cervical mucus drying out.

 Obesity: Excess weight can lead to elevated estrogen levels which act as birth control and prevent a woman from ovulating.
 Drugs to induce ovulation can bypass this problem.